eure-kai/StackLL/README.md

 # StackLL
-Stack implementation in Java using a linked list
+Stack implementation in Java using a linked list (September 2021)